DLaMott/DLaMott/README.md

 - 🤔 &nbsp; Exploring new technologies, contributing to open source, and creating projects.
 - 🎓 &nbsp; A.A.S Computer programming from GTCC.
-- Associate IAM Engineer for Northwestern Mutual
+- 👨🏻‍💻 &nbsp; Associate IAM Engineer for Northwestern Mutual

 <h3> 🛠 &nbsp;Tech Stack</h3>